mr-coder20/python/README.md

-please

-install

-hashlib
-&
-colorama

 encrypt anythink
-decrypt to passwordlist or crack (crack only numbers)
+decrypt by passwordlist or crack by local system (only nymber for crack)